 Quantum theory and other more recent scientific theories have had a large impact on contemporary theories of leadership.
 Many of the elements of traditional leadership grew out of a Newtonian/industrial framework, especially those focusing on hierarchical control.
-Indeed, during the twentieth century organizational leaders tended to rely on vertical hierarchies and compartmentalization of activities to manage people and productivity, and the structures of their organizations reflected this tendency.
+Indeed, during the 20th century, organizational leaders tended to rely on vertical hierarchies and compartmentalization of activities to manage people and productivity, and the structures of their organizations reflected this tendency.
 The rise of quantum theory and the new appreciation of complexity and complex adaptive systems as foundational characteristics of the universe have changed our views of science and of life (Exhibit 1-9).
-Many mistakenly believe that all that has occurred has been a shift in
+Many mistakenly believe that all that has occurred has been a shift in focus from physics to biology, but this way of looking at matter itself reflects a kind of compartmentalism.
+Rather, what people are beginning to understand is that all elements of the universe are a part of a broad system of intersections and relationships.

-Describe the core concepts of Newtonian thinking and how these concepts were manifested during the twentieth century.
+Describe the core concepts of Newtonian thinking and how these concepts were manifested during the 20th century.
 Consider, for example, how social institutions and structures reflected the commitment to Newtonian thinking and how Newtonian thinking influenced the leadership role.